-The general education requirements will follow the curriculum set forth for other university degree programs.
-Some general education requirements will be met through specific core Music requirements.
+The General Education requirements will follow the curriculum set forth for other university degree programs.
+Twelve (12) units of G.E. requirements will be met through the specific coursework of the Composition major.
+See School of Music Handbook for details.